Shopify/verdict/docs/concepts.md

 ### Qualifers

-Qualifiers are methods that take two parameters, `subject` and `context` and returns `true` if the `subject` can take this experiment, or `false` if the `subject` is not eligible.
+Qualifiers are methods that take two parameters, `subject` and `context`.
+They return `true` if the `subject` can take this experiment, or `false` if the `subject` is not eligible.
 Experiments can have multiple qualifiers which are evaluated in succession.
-If a qualifier returns `false` no further qualifiers are checked.
+If a qualifier returns `false`, no further qualifiers are checked.

-Examples of qualifiers might be:
+Examples of qualifiers might be subjects that:

-- Include subjects that originate from SpeedCurve or WebPage Test
+- Originate from certain browsers or devices
+- Have a specific `Accept-Language` header
-- Include subjects that have added items to their cart.
+- Have added items to their cart.

 ### Subject